solpyro/wedding/README.md

 ## Stage 0 - Save the date

-This should just ne the landing page and a come back soon
+This should just be the landing page and a come back soon

 ## Stage 1 - Before the wedding